-- Public art should be constructed and placed to add beauty and character to the campus.
-The piece of art should be meaningful, give meaning to the campus, and contribute to the academic mission of the University. - Artwork may be free-standing pieces (e.g., sculpture or water fountain) or it may be integrated into its surroundings as an architectural element (e.g., relief sculpture imbedded in pavement or a wall, a mosaic or mural on a wall, lighting or sound effects, or decorative railing or lighting). - All lighting of artwork should be in conformance with campus standards.
+- 1. Public art should be constructed and placed to add beauty and character to the campus.
+The piece of art is should have meaning and give meaning to the campus and contribute to the academic mission of the University. - 2.
+Artwork may be free-standing pieces (e.g. sculpture or water fountain) or it may be integrated into its surroundings as an architectural element (e.g. relief sculpture imbedded in pavement or a wall, a mosaic or mural on a wall, lighting or sound effects, or decorative railing or lighting). - 3.
+All lighting of artwork should be in conformance with campus standards.